p-m-brown/citris-ali/README.md

 The assumed effect estimates, cut-offs etc. can be modified to evaluate the effect this has on the power estimates.
 For further information, see [Power and Sample Size Estimation for Composite Endpoints: Practical Implementation using Data Simulations](https://digitalcommons.wayne.edu/jmasm/vol16/iss2/12/)

+16jun2021, NOTE: there is likely a better way, now, to achieve the desired correlations when simulating the random variables: https://blogs.sas.com/content/iml/2021/06/14/simulate-iman-conover-transformation.html